 Our butterfly matching tray is a bit of a “hide and seek” type activity.
 First, the child chooses a butterfly to put in a dish and then searches for the matching color or patterned butterfly.

 Below you can see the child looking for a match to the orange butterfly.
-Using the tweezers, she’s also developing fine motor skills.
+In addition, she’s developing fine motor skills when using the tweezers.

 I hope my sensory tray will be an inspiration for your next preschool sensory bin!